ucdavis/cru-computing/_posts/peaks/2019-02-14-new-features-change-log.markdown

 ---

 # New Features and Changes
+## March 15, 2019
+* Some behind the scenes fixes.
+* Try to display the IAM users' name as well as the IAM id if they can't be saved when doing a bulk load.
 ## March 14, 2019
 Happy Pi Day.
 * Added Laptop and Cellphone to the choices for Equipment Types.